CodeWithShivram/Rock-Paper-Scissor-Game/README.md

 ## Installation

 1. Clone the repository or download the project files.
-2. Open the `index.html` file in your web browser to play the game.
+2. Open the `rockPaperScissor.html` file in your web browser to play the game.

 ## Credits

-- [Your Name or Username]
+- [Shivram Marwadi]
-- [Any credits or attributions for libraries, assets, or tutorials used]
+- [freeCodeCamp , w3schools]

 ## License